Neighborhood Resource Center Team

 Although Officers in the community policing program work substantially smaller beats, community oriented policing is not simply a "cop on a small beat" program.
 Instead, the smaller beats provide residents with the opportunity to get to know an Officer and for the Officer to meet neighbors and become aware of neighborhood issues and dynamics.
 The program fosters bonds between the citizens of the neighborhoods and the Police Officers who serve them, opens new channels of communications and understanding, and provides neighborhoods with an effective resource tool to assist in improvements in the physical appearance, safety and sense of security in the neighborhood.
 As community oriented policing is to be a pro-active approach to fighting crime and an attempt to get to the root causes of problems, COPP Officers are encouraged to actively participate in neighborhood activities and projects and to explore solutions to area problems beyond the traditional law enforcement framework.

 Code Enforcement Officer

 Code Enforcement Officers work to protect the health, safety and welfare of citizens by responding to citizen complaints about premise and housing code violations, abandoned automobiles, overgrown weedlots and other environmental hazards.
 As a result, Code Enforcement Officers help eliminate negative elements which impact the environmental and structural safety of the neighborhoods.

-In addition, Neighborhood Facilitators attend meetings of neighborhood associations, crime watches, community development corporations and other groups to assist with the planning and organization of neighborhood programs, projects and activities designed to improve conditions within neighborhoods as identified by residents.
+In addition, Neighborhood Resource Specialists attend meetings of neighborhood associations, crime watches, community development corporations and other groups to assist with the planning and organization of neighborhood programs, projects and activities designed to improve conditions within neighborhoods as identified by residents.
 They are provided the opportunity to flex their work schedules to include evening and weekend hours so they can attend these meetings.

 For More Information